kevix01/NN_project/README.md

 - **README.md**:
   This file contains the project documentation, including instructions for setting up the environment, training models, and using the GUI for inference.
 It also provides details about the project structure, requirements, and acknowledgments.

+- **LICENSE**:
+  This file contains the license under which the project is distributed.
+For this project, the MIT License is used, allowing users to freely use, modify, and distribute the code with proper attribution.

 ## How to Use